-The hostname is a unique identifier for a Linux machine within a network.
-It is typically set during system installation and stored in the /etc/hostname file.
+The hostname is a key identifier for a Linux system on a network.
+It helps other machines recognize and communicate with your system.
+The hostname is usually configured during the initial system setup and stored in the /etc/hostname file.

-You can view the current hostname by using the hostname command, examining the contents of the /etc/hostname file, or observing it in the command prompt when you log into the system.
+You can view the current hostname by using the hostname command or checking the contents of the /etc/hostname file.
+It can also be seen directly in your command prompt when you log in.
+Understanding how to check and change the hostname is essential for proper network management.

 Steps to change hostname in Linux: